Letters from Lodi

-The reasons are simple enough: Lodi has an ideal natural environment for growing quality wine grapes, especially at a cost that enables wineries to sell them between $5 to $20, the price range of over three-quarters of the bottles sold in the U.S..
+The reasons are simple enough: Lodi has an ideal natural environment for growing quality wine grapes, especially at a cost that enables wineries to sell them between $5 to $20, the price range of over three-quarters of the bottles sold in the U.S.

 But here's the other thing: This very same price range and grape-friendly terroir are also the reasons why many of today's small, artisanal, "cool kid" winemakers are now sourcing grapes from Lodi (please see our suggested sampling of artisanal, natural style wines listed at the end of this post).
 Five or ten years ago, many of Lodi's growers were reluctant to sell their grapes to these vintners.
 Why sell one or two tons to a bunch of itty-bitty wineries when you can sell 200 or 300 tons at a time to gigantic wineries?

-Slowly but sure, however, these growers—most of them farming in Lodi for at least three generations (and many of them, families that have been here since the 1800s)—have been coming around to the idea of supplying the small fry as well.
+Slowly but surely, however, these growers—most of them farming in Lodi for at least three generations (and many of them, families that have been here since the 1800s)—have been coming around to the idea of supplying the small fry as well.

-The other big reason why more and more small production, natural style producers are sourcing from Lodi: The grape-friendly terroir and cost-effectiveness of winegrowing in Lodi also make Lodi the source of a largest variety of commerical wine grapes in America.
+The other big reason why more and more small production, natural style producers are sourcing from Lodi: The grape-friendly terroir and cost-effectiveness of winegrowing in Lodi also make Lodi the source of the largest variety of commercial wine grapes in America.
 Hence, the availability of a wide range of grape varieties—from Albariño to Zweigelt, Chenin blanc and Grenache blanc, Graciano and Nebbiolo, Piquepoul and Pinotage, Touriga and Tempranillo, et al. (see our past post, The 100 grapes of Lodi)— that are exactly the type of alternative cultivars many of today's alternative style producers are looking for.

 What is natural wine and why is everyone talking (or complaining) about it?

-When consumers as well as trade (i.e., the retail and restaurant industries) and media (especially online journalists, or the blogosphere) first began talking openly about this style of wine as a category in itself, there was a lot of pushback—let's be frank, more like a lot of moaning and growing—particularly among wine professionals speaking out for the more established, or conventional, wine production industry
+When consumers as well as the trade (i.e., the retail and restaurant industries) and media (especially online journalists, or the blogosphere) first began talking openly about this style of wine as a category in itself, there was a lot of pushback—let's be frank, more like a lot of moaning and growing—particularly among wine professionals speaking out for the more established, or conventional, wine production industry

 The big complaint was that the term "natural" means nothing.
-Which is true—there are no established guidelines or parameters by which wines purported to be natural are produced.
+This is true—there are no established guidelines or parameters by which wines purported to be natural are produced.
 At least, not until recently (last year France came out with official guidelines for the production of what is called Vin Méthode Nature—essentially, wines grown and produced by minimal intervention specifications).

-Then again, there have never been official guidelines for the use of many of the designations happily appearing on labels of wines grown all around world.
+Then again, there have never been official guidelines for the use of many of the designations happily appearing on labels of wines grown all around the world.
 Terms such as "reserve," "old vine," "winemaker's selection," and so forth.
-Wine professionals and the world-wide wine production establishment have never complained about these types of verbiage, even when deceptively applied.
+Wine professionals and the worldwide wine production establishment have never complained about these types of verbiage, even when deceptively applied.

 Why?
 Because those particular paradigms of vagueness—it is the height of cynicism, for instance, when wineries slap "proprietor's reserve" on labels of their cheapest, biggest production bottlings—seem to suit everyone's needs.
-The production industry, because it helps to sell wine; and dreamy aficionados and wine writers, because they love the mythical sides of wine appreciation, swallowing them hook, line and sinker.
+The production industry, because it helps to sell wine; and dreamy aficionados and wine writers, because they love the mythical sides of wine appreciation, swallowing them hook, line, and sinker.

 The other big complaint about natural wines has been that they just aren't any good.
 That they are often flawed, or downright "dirty."
 Two things fundamentally wrong with this contention: